Unertl Optical Company: History

+The few scopes sold to a limited number of law enforcement agencies and even fewer civilians were marked "10x Sniper" and carried a "T" prefix on the serial numbers.

+Servicing of these scope was taken over by U.S. Optics, which also produced their own version, using the names MST-100 for the 7.62 scope and MST-150 for the .50 BMG Scopes.
+In 2002 the company was purchased by 21st Century Technology, Inc., owned by Col. Rocky Greene, and the headquarters was moved to Las Vegas, Nevada.
+In the early 2000s the Marine Corps began phasing out Unertl Scopes in favor of other scopes such as the Schmidt & Bender 3–12×50 Police Marksman II LP.
+By 2006 the company had begun marketing firearms in addition to their line of scopes, including a civilian copy of the Marine Corps MEU(SOC) pistol and the M40A3 Sniper Rifle.
+By 2008 the company had closed.

 There were actually three successive "John Unertls".
 Sr. started the company and ran it until his death.
 Jr. took over after that.
 And while the company was well known for its rifle scopes, its major revenue came from high end optical systems made for various branches of government including very sophisticated optical/mechanical instrumentation, optics for military jet gunsights, fire control optics, and wind tunnel instrumentation (Schlieren photography systems for the Naval Surface Weapon Center in White Oak, MD).
 The last John Unertl, John Robert Unertl, after leaving the company worked his way up to Division President of the optical instrument division of Leitz.